Tips & Info on the shelf life and storage of perfume

-1. On the shelf life of perfume
+1. On the durability of perfume

-How long does perfume last?
+How long is perfume durable?

-In addition, perfumes often have a shelf life printed on the bottom or underside of the perfume bottle or the outer packaging.
-This information can be recognized by the symbol of the "opened cream jar".
-Next to it is a number, such as 12M, 24M or 36M, which describes, as a guideline, the number of months the perfume will last after the bottle has been opened (in this case, for example, 12, 24 or 36 months).
+Additionally, perfumes often have a durability indication printed on the bottom or underside of the perfume bottle or the outer packaging.
+This indication can be recognized by the symbol of the 'opened cream jar'.
+Next to it, there is a number, such as 12M, 24M, or 36M, which describes, as a guideline, the number of months the perfume is durable after the bottle has been opened (for example, here 12, 24, or 36 months).

 Extrait de Parfum (up to 40% fragrance oil content) → Up to 6 years